-Call Center Mistakes to Avoid to Help Reduce Customer Effort
+Call Center Mistakes to Avoid to Retain Customers and Improve their Experience

-10 Common Call Center Mistakes that You Might be Making
+10 Common Call Center Mistakes for your Company to Avoid

 If customers must wait on hold, why not make good use of their time?
 By implementing the right systems, you can add value to the interaction and reduce customer effort once the agent comes on the line.
 Examples include: